rubys/bootstrap/bylaws.md

 rights in all Member Committees shall be as specified in Article II.
-Unless otherwise specified in these Bylaws or by the Board, each Member Committee may have such sub-committees, working groups and special interest groups as from time to time may be approved by such Member Committee, within the strategic direction established by the Board (each a “Working Group”).
+Unless otherwise specified in these Bylaws or by the Board, each Member Committee may have such sub-committees, working groups and special interest groups as from time to time may be approved by such Member Committee, within the strategic direction established by the Board (each a "Working Group").

 ### Section 5.6 - Technical Advisory Committee

-A Technical Advisory Committee (the “TAC”) of the JS Foundation shall be established pursuant to a charter to be approved by the Board (the “TAC Charter”).
+A Technical Advisory Committee (the "TAC") of the $FOUNDATION shall be established pursuant to a charter to be approved by the Board (the "TAC Charter").
 At or following the establishment of the TAC, the Board shall appoint a TAC Chair to serve for an initial 1-year term.
 This appointed TAC Chair shall not be employed by any Member organization at the time of appointment.
 At the conclusion of this initial one year term and thereafter, the TAC Chair shall be elected by the TAC in accordance with the TAC Charter and shall serve at the pleasure of the TAC and the Board.
-The TAC Chair shall automatically be a member of the Board (“TAC Director”).
+The TAC Chair shall automatically be a member of the Board ("TAC Director").

 (a)      Creation and operation of Projects shall be pursuant to the TAC Charter.
 Individual Projects may be terminated as follows: